HankB/Fun-with-ZFS/expand_pool/README.md

 ## single drive -> mirror

+`mirror.sh` Create a single vdev pool and `attach` a vdev.
+This results in a mirror.

+## Single drive, expand

-Create a single vdev pool and add a vdev.
-Does this result in a mirror?
+`enlarge.sh` Create a single vdev pool and `add` a vdev.
+This results in a larger pool.